 At Recovery In Motion, the first priority in substance detox is one’s physical health and safety while the substance is leaving the body.
 One’s physical reaction to detox can be severe, sometimes leading to death, as the chemical imbalance created by the addiction is disrupted and the brain adjusts its production of these important chemicals.

 Our medical professionals carefully monitor vital signs during detox in order to assist with medication if necessary, effectively managing withdrawal symptoms that the body struggles to process.
-As symptoms peak and then wane after a few days, medications are also used to maximize the comfort of the patient, if possible and begin to work with the patient’s readiness to continue treatment after detox is complete.
+We try to make a natural detox for our patients if we can also via exercise and other methods.

 Symptoms of withdrawal in detox vary widely from person to person and addiction to addiction.
 Common withdrawal symptoms include depression, anxiety, insomnia, muscles pain, headache, raised heartbeat, agitation, slowed breathing, excessive sweating and inability to focus.